appliedfm/vstyle/docs/source/project_structure.rst

 ``src/``
 ~~~~~~~~

-Does not apply to all projects.
+*Does not apply to all projects.*

-Contains non-Coq source code.
-Many projects include source in languages such as OCaml, C, JavaScript, Haskell, etc. These source files should be stored here.
+Contains non-Coq source code, such as OCaml, C, JavaScript, Haskell, etc.

-This convention achieves the following:
+*Rationale:*

 * It clearly identifies components not written in Coq.